Certora/Examples/DEFI/CPP_mini/README.md

 genhtml fuzz -o fuzzcov
 open fuzzcov/index.html
 ```
-Coverage is very good - 96.3% however bug is missed.
+Coverage is very good - 96.3%, however the bug is missed.

 The bug is demonstrated in a manual crafted test `test_manual()` and shows how it can cause a complete drain of the protocol.